foreverphoenix/the-phoenix-flavour/content/wtp/documentation/gameplay.md

 ### Photo Mode

 WTP includes the amazing [Photo Mode](https://www.nexusmods.com/fallout4/mods/49997) by reg2k.
 It's the perfect tool for screenarchers, pause the game and find the perfect angle for a great picture.
-You can access it through ESCAPE menu or define a hotkey in the associated MCM (**P** by default).
+You can access it through ESCAPE menu or define a hotkey in the associated MCM.

 ## Power Armor